Eastern Iowa Airport: Airline service

-The airport was previously served almost entirely by regional jets, but now sees Delta use Airbus A320s that fly to Atlanta, as well as United with Airbus A320s and Boeing 737s to Denver International Airport and O'Hare International Airport.
+The airport was previously served almost entirely by regional jets, but now sees Delta use Boeing 737s that fly to Atlanta, as well as United with Airbus A320s and Boeing 737s to Denver International Airport and O'Hare International Airport.
 American has recently upgraded flights in 2022 on Airbus A319s and Airbus A320s to Charlotte, Dallas and Phoenix.
-Delta uses mostly regional jets to Minneapolis, although the size will increase on most flights there to 70–76 seats with first-class cabins, while Allegiant and Frontier fly Airbus A320 family aircraft.
+Delta uses mostly regional jets to Minneapolis with Bombardier CRJ900 and Embraer 175, while Allegiant and Frontier fly Airbus A320 family aircraft.
 The airport sees five airlines with non-stop flights to seventeen airports.
 The airport has nine gates on the upper concourse with jet bridge boarding.
 The airport used to be divided into two concourses, designated (B) and (C).
 After the renovation, all the B gates were removed and three new gates were added in addition to the C gates.
 The gates lost their "C" designation and became gates 4–9.
 The new gates 1–3 serve Delta and Frontier.
 Shortly thereafter, the airport expanded the concourse and added an additional 4 gates, making for a total of 13 gates.

 Arriving passengers have a short walk to the baggage claim area.
 Several national rental car company counters and a courtesy shuttle counter are in this area.